david-palma/ieqa/code/firmware/README.md

 - `alarm`

   A typical approach is to use an ON/OFF control action that turns the output ON or OFF based on a threshold point.
 However, due to small amounts of noise or temperature fluctuations near the threshold point, the output will turn ON and OFF frequently (also known as **chattering**).
 Thus, to prevent this from happening, a temperature band (**hysteresis**) is created between the ON and OFF operations.
-  Then, an actuator is enabled/disabled as follows: when the input is higher than a chosen threshold, the output will be enabled, whereas when the input is below a different (lower) calculated threshold the output will be disabled.
+An actuator is then enabled or disabled as follows: when the input is higher than a chosen threshold, the output will be enabled, whereas when the input is below a different (lower) calculated threshold, the output will be disabled.
 When the input is between the two levels, the output retains its status (see the figure below).

 <div align="center">
     <img src="../../figures/fig9.png" alt="Alarm hysteresis." title="Alarm hysteresis" width="650px;"/>